olaking/No-New-Tab/README.md

 2. **Triggers** the "Drake Protocol"—a centered visual overlay on your active page to signal a breach of focus.

 ## 🎨 Branding & Modes
-'No News Tabs' name was inspired by Dj Khaled ft Drake's 'No New Friends song.
+'No New Tab' name was inspired by Dj Khaled ft Drake's 'No New Friends song.

 The extension uses a custom-branded interface with specific productivity tiers: